mohammedzamakhan/toddmotto.github.io/_posts/2016-03-19-component-events-event-emitter-output-angular-2.md

 This post follows from the previous article on [passing data in Angular components with @Input](/passing-data-angular-2-components-input).

-### Angular 1.x
+### AngularJS

-For those coming from an Angular 1.x background, this concept could look a little like this with the `.component()` API and callback binding using `'&'`:
+For those coming from an AngularJS background, this concept could look a little like this with the `.component()` API and callback binding using `'&'`:

 ```js
 const counter = {